Memory-Efficient Large Language Models for Program Repair with Semantic-Guided Patch Generation: Empirical Evaluation

 \subsubsection{Evaluation Metrics and Patch Correctness Assessment.}

-We assess the effectiveness of APR techniques using a standard metric: the number of correct patches.
-To identify patch correctness, following prior works~\cite{ye2022neural, le2019reliability, xia2022less, lutellier2020coconut, le2024evaluating}, we conduct a manual evaluation to determine if they are either syntactically or semantically equivalent to developer-written patches.
-Note that, while manual patch correctness assessment is precise, it is resource-intensive and necessitates considerable human effort.
-Therefore, due to limited human resources, we restrict the use of the number of correct patches as the sole metric for evaluating RQ$_3$, which compares the effectiveness of \ours with state-of-the-art baselines.
-For other research questions, we use the number of plausible patches as a proxy for effectiveness, following prior research \cite{jiang2023impact, silva2023repairllama}.
+We assessed the effectiveness of APR techniques using a standard metric: the number of correct patches.
+To identify patch correctness, following prior works~\cite{ye2022neural, le2019reliability, xia2022less, lutellier2020coconut, le2024evaluating}, we conducted a manual evaluation to determine if they were syntactically or semantically equivalent to developer-written patches.
+Note that while manual patch correctness assessment is precise, it is resource-intensive and requires considerable human effort.